American Cast Iron Pipe Company: History

-Many believe that American was founded by John Joseph Eagan; however, it was, in fact, Charlotte Blair, a businesswoman who conceived of the idea for the pipe company.
-She and her brother James recruited the initial investors, including Mr. Eagan, who was the company's first president and later sole proprietor.
-Mr. Eagan's vision was a company built on the Golden Rule—treat others the way you want to be treated—that would be of service to God and humankind.
-This philosophy still guides the business today.

-In 1924, Mr. Eagan died of complications from TB.
+American was founded by Charlotte and James Blair.
+They recruited the initial investors, including John J. Eagan, who was the company's first president and later sole proprietor.
+In 1924, Eagan died of complications from tuberculosis.
 Upon his death, having previously acquired all of the stock of the company, he willed ownership of the company in a trust to its employees.

-In the 1920s, American developed a proprietary Mono-Cast centrifugal casting method and increased pipe diameters to a record 24 inches (610 mm).
+In the 1920s, American developed a proprietary Mono-Cast centrifugal casting method and increased pipe diameters to 24 inches (610 mm).
 The company also introduced cement-lined pipe, which became the industry standard.

-The company’s first official safety program served as an industry model.
-A program of excellent employee benefits became synonymous with the American name.

-The financial crash of 1929 had little effect on the company at first, but soon, business started to decline resulting in a loss of jobs.
-But by the mid-1930s, government spending on municipal water supplies, fire protection and sanitation brought a resurgence in business and helped restore jobs.
+The Wall Street crash of 1929 had little effect on the company at first, but soon, business started to decline resulting in a loss of jobs.
+By the mid-1930s, government spending on municipal water supplies, fire protection, and sanitation brought a resurgence in business.

-In 1939, business was further boosted by federal defense spending to support the impending war.
-When the country entered World War II, American was asked to apply its centrifugal casting experience to another metal – steel.
-The manufacturing of steel parts for ships, planes and tanks led to the creation of a new Special Products Division for steel products, the first diversification in American’s history.
+In 1939, business was further boosted by federal defense spending to support World War II.
+When the country entered the war, American began manufacturing steel parts for ships, planes, and tanks, which led to the creation of a new Special Products Division for steel products.

-The 1940s were marked by the industrial invention of a stronger and more durable iron called ductile iron.
-American took a lead role in use of this new iron to make large-diameter pipe that was thinner yet stronger.